-- 30. Whilst the proposal would increase the overall number of houses within the housing allocation to 6 (as 4 market houses were already granted by the Planning Inspectorate (Reference: 19/01411/AS)) the addition of 2 additional dwellings on this site is acceptable in principle as it would accord with Policy H1, which allocates housing on the site with no upper limit to the number of dwellings that could be provided.
-Also, it will make the best and most efficient use of a previously developed site in compliance with provisions of the NPPF and Local Plan policies SP1 & SP2. - 31.
-Further, the proposal would also remove dilapidated structures from the site to be replaced with well-designed houses thereby improving an untidy site which is in-line with the supporting text to policy H1.
-Significantly, the proposal would not conflict with any other policies of the development plan including the relevant criteria under HOU3a and those with respect to character and appearance, residential amenity, heritage, highway impact and biodiversity all considered below. - 32.
-In relation to the PNP policy aspiration that the houses should be affordable for young people, it is noted that the two previous applications on the wider site (Ref: 17/00837/AS &19/01411/AS) were both granted for market housing.
-The Planning Inspector found when considering the 4 houses (Ref: 19/01411/AS) that Policy H1 of the PNP makes no reference to the need for it to be an entry-level site or rural housing exception site as defined in the NPPF.
-Therefore, market housing could not be prevented. - 33.
+26. It is recognised the proposal would increase the overall number within the boundaries of the housing allocation to 6, as 4 market houses were already granted by the Planning Inspectorate and are under construction to the east (Reference: 19/01411/AS).
+However, Policy H1 provided an approximate, not maximum, number of houses that could be accommodated on the site and the addition of 2 additional dwellings would make the best and most efficient use of a previously developed site in accordance with provisions of the NPPF and

+Local Plan policies SP1 & SP2.
+It would also remove dilapidated structures from the site to be replaced with well-designed houses thereby improving an untidy site.
+Importantly, it would not conflict with any other policies of the development plan including the relevant criteria under Policy HOU3a encompassing character and appearance, residential amenity, heritage, highway impact and biodiversity - all considered below.

+- 27. In relation to the PNP policy aspiration that the houses should be affordable for young people, it is noted that the two previous applications on the wider site (Ref: 17/00837/AS &19/01411/AS) were both granted for market housing.
+The Planning Inspector found when considering the 4 houses (Ref:19/01411/AS) that Policy H1 of the PNP makes no reference to the need for it to be an entry-level site or rural housing exception site as defined in the NPPF.
+Therefore, market housing could not be prevented. - 28.
 Although technically forming part of a commercial site, the PNP indicates the site has not offered employment for at least twenty years and there would be no consequent loss of employment as a result of its development.
-Also, the change of use from commercial to housing was proposed by virtue of its allocation. - 34.
-Overall, for the reasons stated above the proposal accords with policy H1 of the PNP and complies with policies SP1, SP2 & HOU3a of the Ashford Local Plan to 2030 and the NPPF.
+Also, the change of use from commercial to housing was anticipated by virtue of its allocation. - 29.
+Overall, the proposal follows the general parameters of policy H1 of the PNP and complies with policies SP1 and SP2 of the Ashford Local Plan to 2030 and the NPPF.
 The proposal is therefore acceptable in principle.